-The first time that I ran the Courageous Living Coach Certification, a life coach training program for women, Valerie and Rachael were by my side in a volunteer capacity.
-This past year, they joined me to form a leadership within the program.
-It has been a mind-blowing experience of awesomeness and intimacy and connection–and it has convinced me like nothing else that going it solo in business, just as in life, is way less fun.
+The first time that I ran the Courageous Living Coach Certification, a life coach training program for women, I lead the program on my own and apprenticed two volunteers who wanted to gain more experience with leadership and facilitation.
+It was been a mind-blowing experience of awesomeness and intimacy and connection–and it has convinced me like nothing else that going it solo in business, just as in life, is way less fun.

 The program also worked with some mentor coaches, former trainees who had graduated from the program and who were interested in continuing to work together in a mentorship capacity.
 This year, I’m so proud and excited to that our program will be working with these incredible women:

 Why did I go it alone, for so long?

 For years in my business, I basically went it alone.
 I didn’t reach out very often to other people to collaborate.
 I didn’t invite people to help me lead or really even participate.

 Because if I screwed up, no one else would see.

 Because I wouldn’t need to deal with other people’s neuroses, feeling that push-pull pressure to caretake for them while simultaneously resenting being in that role.

 Because then I couldn’t get blamed or shamed if I made a mistake.

 Because then I wouldn’t be taken advantage of.